KazaiMazai/Puredux/README.md

 - Child store is a separate store
 - Child store has its own local state
 - Child store has its own local state reducer
-- Child store is attached to the root store
+- Child store is attached to the factory root store
 - Child store's state is a composition of parent state and local state
 - Creates child-parent hierarchy